k2view-academy/K2View-Academy/academy/Training_Level_1/06_web_services/05_quiz.md

 ## ![](/academy/Training_Level_1/03_fabric_basic_LU/images/Quiz.png) Quiz

-Excellent! you have completed the Fabric Web Services learning items.
+Excellent! you have finished the Fabric Web Services learning items.

  Before completing your training, you can test what you've learned by taking the following quiz.
 It consists of a number of multiple-choice questions, each providing a number of possible answers.
 Select the answer you think is correct by clicking it: